spec

 To work around the gating limitation of the USB-CTR hardware, spec supports two special configurations.
 In the "split-configuration" mode, an eight-channel USB-CTR8 is used with no more than four input signals.
 One side of the counter is operated in time-preset mode and the other side in monitor-preset mode.
 In this configuration, each signal to be measured is connected to input pins of two counters.
 The other mode is "external-gate-select" mode.
 In this mode a single TTL 74151 1-of-8 data-selector integrated circuit chip is connected to the USB-CTR.
 This configuration allows any counter channel to be software selected as the master timing channel.

 MCS: Although supported as a traditional MCS, the USB-CTR is specifically supported in spec with new standard flyscan macros.
-These macros do continuous scans with the MCS channel advance driven by pulses from a motor.
-The motor signal can either connect directly to the channel advance input, or can use an available counter channel as a prescaler.
-With the motor pulses generating the channel advance, each multi-channel scaler channel can be associated with an accurate motor position.
-See the flyscan help for details.
+These macros do continuous scans with the MCS channel advance driven by pulses from a motor, an internal clock or other source.
+The external channel advance signal can either connect directly to the channel advance input, or can use an available counter channel as a prescaler.
+With motor pulses generating the channel advance, each multi-channel scaler channel can be associated with an accurate motor position.
+See the flyscan help file for details.

 The USB-CTR needs to be read continuously to avoid data overflowing its internal FIFO memory. spec creates a dedicated thread to read the USB during acquisition, so that data can be read at full speed even while spec's main thread is busy with other things.